DS-100/su25/syllabus.md

 **To pass this course, students must achieve a total weighted average percentage of at least 50% across the midterm and final exams.** This means that even if a student excels in other components of the course, a total weighted average below 50% on these exams will result in a failing grade for the course.

-While we do not have homework drops this semester, we will offer slip days for homeworks/projects, as well as an [Additional Accommodations Form](TBA){:target="\_blank"}.
+While we do not have homework drops this semester, we will offer slip days for homeworks/projects, as well as an Additional Accommodations Form (link TBD) {:target="\_blank"}.
 See the next sections for more details.

 ### On-Time Submission